 The biggest departure from normal trips is that you’re flying purely on visual instructions.
 You’re given descriptions for each different heading you need at the start of the flight including direction, how long you should be flying in that direction, and landmarks to look out for.
 Frequently they’ll have you look for towns, cities, roads, rivers, and more.

-You also don’t get to choose your plane for these trips.
-We recommend the Croatia to Greece bush trip simply because it’s in a Cessna 172 which comes equipped with a G1000 navigation system.
+You also don’t get to choose your plane for these trips on console.
+We recommend the Croatia to Greece bush trip because it’s in a Cessna 172 which comes equipped with a G1000 navigation system.
 That means you’ll have a full dashboard complete with a VFR map.
 This particular plane also comes with a fleshed out autopilot system which can keep you locked on certain headings and has the directions programmed into the system.
-Because of this, a purple arrow will constantly show you which direction you should be going in and it will even display how far off course you are.
+Just turn on Autopilot and click the NAV button!
+If you’d rather not “cheat”, a purple arrow will constantly show you which direction you should be going in and it will even display how far off course you are.
 (For those unaware, that’s when the purple arrow becomes separated)

 The California trip comes with no advanced GPS system so you’ll be flying purely on visuals and timing.
 We recommend saving that one for last.